D3AtHAdD3r/Neural-Network-learning/README.md

 - Eigen is included in `extern/eigen/` and configured in the project settings.

 - Update submodules: git submodule update --init --recursive

+#Branches:
+1. Master: A feedforward neural network to classify handwritten digits (0–9) from the MNIST dataset.(Heavily commented code).